MashSoftware/place-api/README.md

 ./script/load.sh
 ```

+Tables will be created with the name of the shapefile input file.
 Geometries will be reprojected from the OSGB 1936 / British National Grid (BNG) coordinate reference system (SRID/EPSG: 27700) to WGS84 (SRID/EPSG: 4326), for greater compatibility with GIS products and web mapping libraries.
 Source data can be obtained from [Ordnance Survey OpenData](https://www.ordnancesurvey.co.uk/business-and-government/products/opendata-products-grid.html) products.

 ## Running